-As seen in the “Economic Indicators” section, the average response as to the odds of another recession starting within the next 12 months was 11.36%, roughly equal to that of May’s average response of approximately 12%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 10.33%; the average response in May was 11.62%.

 The current average forecasts among economists polled include the following:

 full-year 2016: 2.7%

 full-year 2017: 2.6%

 10-Year Treasury Yield:

 December 2017: 3.76%